filipdanic/blogfolio/src/source/_posts/hello-amsterdam.md

 I can’t wait to see things move and operate at Amazon scale.
 I’ll be on the FinTech team, so I’m sure I’ll be able to peek inside of various organizations within Amazon.

 I’m sure I’ll get a chance to share the new things I discover and learn with you via this blog.
-Also, subscribe to [my newsletter](https://danicfilip.substack.com/p/coming-soon) if you want to keep up to date!

 ## Goodbye, Belgrade!